I’ll openly admit that I love anything and everything tropical. Whether it’s the beach, the sun, or the scents – the tropical vibe gets me every time.

 - 1 teaspoon brewed Hibiscus tea

-- 2 teaspoons hibiscus flowers
+- 2 teaspoons of dried hibiscus flowers

 - 3 drops Vitamin E oil